 Provision is made for the installation of several circuit breakers in the lower left hand portion of the engine control panel.
-These can include one each for the water cooler, automatic train control (if used), the headlight, road lights, and cab heater.
+These would include one each for the water cooler (if used), the headlight, road lights, and cab heater.
 The headlight circuit breaker is rated at 30-amperes while the others have 15-ampere capacities.
 These circuit breakers should be turned ON to obtain operation of desired features.